ASEAN 360°VIEW EVENT DETAILS

 Anna has unique expertise in advising businesses on successful entry into the ASEAN region and also works with various international organisations, including the UN, to promote best practice financial management initiatives across the region.

 She is a strong advocate for gender diversity in business and sustainable business practices.
-In her spare time, Anna enjoys travelling and playing her guitar.

 Dr Aim Sinpeng, Lecturer in Comparative Politics at the University of Sydney